 Plucking the winds, CD track 14, recorded informally in Gaoqiao, September 1993.

-The shengguan music of temples and ritual associations around Beijing, Hebei, and elsewhere in north China is learned mainly by internalizing the melodic skeleton, represented in gongche solfeggio.
-This outline is decorated elaborately, first in group singing, and then in different ways suitable to each instrument (track 9).
+The shengguan ensemble music of temples and ritual associations around Beijing, Hebei, and elsewhere in north China is learned mainly by internalizing the melodic skeleton, represented in gongche solfeggio.
+This outline is decorated elaborately, first in group singing, and then in different ways suitable to each instrument (track 10).

-While the playing of the Gaoluo association wasn’t exceptional, in their singing of the score one can hear their deep commitment.
+While the playing of the Gaoluo association wasn’t exceptional—their heterophony is noticeably less dense than that of accomplished groups like Gaoqiao (#8)—in their singing of the score one can hear their deep commitment.
 This is section 3 of the suite Ma yulang, sung at an evening rehearsal before the New Year’s rituals in 1995.